-Must be set to ON in z/VSE and BS2000 environments.
+Must be set to zero.

 Buffer Pool

 Use the local buffer pool or the global buffer pool depending on the needs and configuration of the local environment:

 - If the local buffer pool is used, a procedure that is invoked by the user can remain in the local buffer pool for the duration of the Natural session; as a result, a new copy may be ignored. - If the global buffer pool is used, the procedure can be deleted from the buffer pool if the DBA wants it to be activated at the earliest possible time.